 Art as Social Practice will be launched for the first time in October 2023 as a pilot programme.
 Between October 2023 and March 2024 participants will meet in the context of five modules lasting several days (see below for dates) at various locations in Frankfurt, Hesse and the surrounding area.
 Suitable accommodation will be provided and travel expenses will be reimbursed as part of a lump sum.
 Between the modules there will be a series of awareness-raising trainings (online) as well as independent work on artistic project designs.

-To participate, please apply by 3rd of July 2023 with the following documents:
+To participate, please apply with the following documents:

 The application can be submitted in writing (as one pdf document not exceeding 10 MB) or as an audio or video message.
 If you are submitting videos or audios, upload them to Vimeo or YouTube or SoundCloud and send us the respective links.
 Please send your application documents to bewerbung_at_kunstalssozialepraxis.de.

 The next round of applications is expected to begin in May 2024.